 Rewarding Positive Behaviour

 By rewarding the good behaviour we hope to inspire children to continue their good attitude to school.
-Children who receive no cards each week will be given a raffle ticket.
-At the end of each week 3 winners will be drawn from each class and a prize will be given.
+Children who receive no cards each week will be given 10 minutes extra playtime.

 Children with Specific Needs